HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-033: Officeman NPC sprites render 1.25× larger from their center while their collision boxes remain unchanged.
 - FR-034: NPC spawn dimensions derive from the player's base height so sliding does not shrink NPCs or misalign them with the ground.
  - FR-056: OL, Officeman, and Student NPCs display idle animations when paused by red lights.
 - FR-057: A Trunk NPC may slide in from the left, moves to the right faster than OL, cannot be stood on, and causes no collision response.
+ - FR-058: The Trunk NPC renders using its native sprite aspect ratio; if frame dimensions are unavailable, it falls back to a default width to prevent errors.

 **UI / HUD**
 - FR-040: The HUD includes a gear menu (ℹ, version, ⚙) to toggle the info panel; mobile shows virtual buttons.